The shoulder is the most mobile joint in the body.

 No matter how a shoulder injury occurs, everyone wants the same result – fast healing and recovery.

-Xcell Medical Group in Elyria provides top quality treatment of shoulder arthritis and pain
+Xcell Medical Group in Elyria provides top quality treatment of shoulder injuries, arthritis, and acute or chronic pain

 What is Shoulder Arthritis?